codefellows/seattle-code-301n24/curriculum/class-13/lab/README.md

 1. Make a new component called `AddABookButton`
 - this component should be a button that when clicked displays the `BookFormModal`

-1. The `BookFormModal` should take in the necissary information to save a new favorite book
+1. The `BookFormModal` should take in the necessary information to save a new favorite book
 - when the user submits the information, you should make a `POST` call to your server with the book information on the `/books` route
 - the response you get should be the new book object

 1. Display the new book you just created along with the rest of your favorite books

 1. Add a 'DELETE' button to each book you have displayed.
-- when the user clicks that button, you should send the id of that book as a query param to your server on a `/books` route as a `DELETE` method.
+- when the user clicks that button, send a `DELETE` request to `/books` with the id of that book as a query param.
 - make sure that your book is automatically removed from your list as soon as you click the button and that it stays removed when you reload the page

 ## Documentation